 This document is intended to apply to all members of our community—(faculty, staff, and students), as well as contractors, vendors, visitors and guests—while on campus or in university facilities.
-We anticipate that these guidelines will evolve as the changing severity of the pandemic and our ability to respond to it allow us to move through the phases of our return-to-campus framework, subject to state and local regulations and Marshall University’s own public health assessment.
+We anticipate that these guidelines will evolve with the changing severity of the pandemic.
+School of Art & Design is subject to state and local regulations, as well as Marshall University’s own public health mandates and assessments.

 Hours of Operation